 These new KCSA members are Linda Skaith and Beth Farleigh.

-Sylvia Brush was elected the Vice President-President Elect for the 2014-15 year, and will become the President of KCSA during the 2015-16 year.
+Dick Klein wis the President of the Kansas City Symphony Alliance for the 2014-15 year.
+Sylvia Brush serves as the Vice President-President Elect for the 2014-15 year, and will become the President of KCSA during the 2015-16 year.

-Augie Bogina was elected the Vice President-Designers’ Showhouse and will be in charge of the Committee for the 2015 Symphony Designers’ Showhouse.
-Cathy Radek was chosen as the Vice President-Symphony Shop, and will chair the committee which will run the Symphony Shop during the next Kansas City Symphony season.
-Vandra Solomon was chosen the Vice President-Membership Retention, and Judy Barackman was elected the Vice President-Membership Recruitment and Orientation.
-Former President Tracey Hawkins will serve as the Vice President-Public Relations.
+Augie Bogina is the Vice President-Designers’ Showhouse and is in charge of the Committee for the 2015 Symphony Designers’ Showhouse.
+Cathy Radek serves as the Vice President-Symphony Shop, and chairs the committee which runs the Symphony Shop during the 2014-15 Kansas City Symphony season.
+Vandra Solomon is our Vice President-Membership Retention, and Judy Barackman is the Vice President-Membership Recruitment and Orientation.
+Former President Tracey Hawkins serves as the Vice President-Public Relations.

-Peggy Jacobson will serve again as Treasurer of KCSA for the 2014-15 year, with Leisa Dunn becoming the Recording Secretary and Laura Heinlein was elected the Corresponding Secretary.
+Peggy Jacobson is the Treasurer of KCSA for the 2014-15 year, with Leisa Dunn serving as the Recording Secretary and Laura Heinlein is our Corresponding Secretary.

 Don Dagenais is the Immediate Past President.